KrispyTech/airneis/docs/coding-practices.md

 ### Linting

 First of all, there is a linting standard that we'd like to respect.
-We'll have one for both parts : backend and frontend
+We'll have one for both parts : backend, frontend and mobile.

 #### Back-End